ddpcum/Opioid-Prescribing-Tutorial/opioidtakeaways.md

 -->

 # Opioids in Cancer Pain

 Pain is an important concern among patients living with cancer and seriously affects quality of life.
 The principles of pain control in cancer are well established and guidelines are available such as the [Malaysian Cancer Pain Clinical Practice Guideline](https://www.moh.gov.my/moh/resources/Penerbitan/CPG/Kanser/e-CPG_Management_of_Cancer_Pain_(Second_Edition%29_8_8_24.pdf)

 This short module highlights 10 important points about opioid prescribing in cancer pain in the form of multiple choice questions.

-- Cancer pain is common and frequently uncrecognised.
+- Cancer pain is common and frequently unrecognised.
 - Proper assessment is essential
 - The WHO analgesic ladder guides treatment
 - Oral morphine is the preferred opioid in moderate to severe pain among **patients with cancer**